hoomehr/InfraMate/README.md

    python inframate_flow.py /path/to/your/repo
    ```

-## Templates
+## Available Templates

-Inframate includes a set of pre-built Terraform templates for common application patterns:
+Inframate includes a comprehensive set of Terraform templates for AWS services, located in `templates/aws/terraform/`:

+### Compute
-- **Node.js Lambda**: Serverless applications using Lambda and API Gateway
+- **nodejs_lambda.tf**: Serverless applications using Lambda and API Gateway
-- **Web Applications**: Frontend (S3+CloudFront) and backend (EC2/ECS)
-- **Database Resources**: RDS, DynamoDB, and ElastiCache
-- **Microservices**: ECS/EKS deployments for containerized applications

-These templates are used as a starting point and enhanced with AI recommendations.
+- **ec2.tf**: Traditional VM deployments with auto-scaling capabilities
+- **ecs.tf**: Container orchestration using ECS Fargate
+- **eks.tf**: Kubernetes clusters with managed node groups

+### Networking
+- **vpc.tf**: VPC configuration with public/private subnets and NAT gateways
+- **alb.tf**: Application Load Balancer with auto-scaling and monitoring
+- **cloudfront.tf**: Content delivery network with S3 origins
+- **api_gateway.tf**: RESTful API endpoints with Lambda integration

+### Database
+- **database.tf**: Relational databases using Amazon RDS
+- **dynamodb.tf**: NoSQL database with auto-scaling and streams

+### Storage
+- **webapp.tf**: Static website hosting with S3 and CloudFront

+Each template is designed to work independently or in combination with others, providing a flexible and modular approach to infrastructure definition.

 ## Example

-For a Node.js Express API with MongoDB, Inframate will generate:
+For a Node.js Express API with MongoDB, Inframate will:
+1. Analyze the repository and detect Node.js/Express.js
+2. Use the Gemini API to recommend appropriate AWS services
+3. Combine the `vpc.tf`, `nodejs_lambda.tf`, `api_gateway.tf`, and `dynamodb.tf` templates
+4. Generate a complete Terraform configuration with:
+   - VPC with public/private subnets
    - Lambda function for the Express.js API
-- API Gateway configuration
+   - API Gateway with custom domain and monitoring
-- Auto-scaling policies
+   - DynamoDB table for NoSQL data storage
    - IAM roles and permissions
-- CloudWatch logging
+   - CloudWatch logging and alarms
-- MongoDB Atlas connection (or DocumentDB)
    - Estimated monthly cost breakdown for all services

+## Template Customization

+You can easily customize the templates or add new ones:

+1. Create a new `.tf` file in the `templates/aws/terraform/` directory
+2. Update the template manager in `inframate/utils/template_manager.py` to include your new template
+3. Map the appropriate AWS services to your template in the `service_to_template` dictionary

 ## Requirements